akramIOT/deep-learning-wireless-localization/README.md

-#  AI/ML  (deep-learning-wireless-localization ) - BLE, WIFI
+#  AI/ML  (deep-learning-wireless-localization ) - BLE
 This repository contains solutions to practical issues, automatic tuning and small labelled datasets, for deep neural networks (DNN) in wireless localization.
 The following is the directory structure of the repository